- Work +1 215 988 7800

 Offices in Amsterdam

-Offices in New York, Atlanta, Boston, Chicago, Dallas, Santa Monica, Washington, Miami, Albany, White Plains, McLean, Tampa, Tallahasse, Palo Alto, Sacramento, Phoenix, Philadelphia, Boca Raton, West Palm Beach, Orlando, Irvine, Florham Park, Las Vegas, Houston, Fort Lauderdale, Denver, Wilmington, Austin, and San Franciso
+Offices in New York, Atlanta, Boston, Chicago, Dallas, Santa Monica, Washington DC, Miami, Albany, White Plains, McLean, Tampa, Tallahassee, Silicon Valley, California, Sacramento, Phoenix, Philadelphia, Boca Raton, West Palm Beach, Orlando, Irvine, Las Vegas, Houston, Fort Lauderdale, Denver, Wilmington, Austin, San Franciso, Florham Park, and Los Angeles

 - Finance : Structured finance